 It’s why I started bonecoach.com

-It’s why I’m launching this bone health and osteoporosis podcast.
+It’s why I launched the bone health and osteoporosis podcast.

 So, the very first thing I’m going to recommend that you do, is head over to bonecoach.com and Claim your FREE 7-Day Osteoporosis Kickstart!

 For each episode of this Bone Health & Osteoporosis podcast, I’ll be providing: